fubar2/aus_senate/README.md

 HTV are at https://www.abc.net.au/news/federal-election-2016/guide/snt/htv/ Raw data are at https://results.aec.gov.au/20499/Website/SenateDownloadsMenu-20499-Csv.htm

+23 March

+WA data has a division name with a "-" in it and I'd chosen that as the comment character for pd.read_csv.
+Replaced that with skiprows=[1,] to drop that stupid second header row of dashes.

 22 March

 Added detection of preference strings with hamming distance = 1 or where a simple transpostion accounts for